 I feel like I’m struggling in the practicum.
 Does this mean that I’m not going to do well on the final exam?

 While the practicum is an important part of the learning process in your medical coding & billing training, and it is important to do well on the reports, it is not necessarily an indicator of how you’ll do on the final exam.
 Many students do better on the final exam because it is multiple choice rather than fill in the blank.

 Understanding the sequence of codes and the corresponding guidelines is something that comes with practice.
 Do not give up because you are feeling discouraged; instead, know that the practicum is an opportunity to learn from your mistakes and improve along the way.
-If you are struggling on specific reports in the practicum, contact support by email at email@example.com or by phone at 888-657-5752.
+If you are struggling with specific reports in the practicum, you can contact support by email at firstname.lastname@example.org or by phone at 888-657-5752.
+You can also schedule an appointment to speak with an instructor.
 We are happy to help you and offer additional advice, tips, and resources.

 How long do I have to complete the final exam?